Interpreting the Weight Space of Customized Diffusion Models: Related Work

-\textbf{Latent space of generative models.} Linear latent space models of facial shape and appearance were studied extensively in the 1990s, using both PCA-based representations (e.g. Active Appearance Models~\cite{cootes1998active}, 3D Morphable Models~\cite{BlanzVetter}) as well as models operating directly in pixel and keypoint space~\cite{rowland1995manipulating}.
+\textbf{Latent space of generative models.} Linear latent space models of facial shape and appearance were studied extensively in the 1990s, using PCA-based representations (e.g. Active Appearance Models~\cite{cootes1998active}, 3D Morphable Models~\cite{BlanzVetter}) as well as operating directly in pixel and keypoint space~\cite{rowland1995manipulating}.
 However, these techniques were restricted to aligned and cropped frontal faces.
-More recently, Generative Adversarial Networks (GANs), particularly the StyleGAN series~\cite{karras2021aliasfree, stylegan1,StyleGAN2,StyleGAN2-ADA}, have showcased editing capabilities facilitated by their interpretable latent space.
-Furthermore, linear directions can be found in their latent space to conduct semantic edits by training linear classifiers or applying PCA~\cite{interfacegan, harkonen2020ganspace}.
-Several methods aim to project real images into the GAN latent space in order to conduct this editing~\cite{zhu2016generative, abdal2019image2stylegan, roich2022pivotal, tov2021designing}.
+More recently, generative adversarial networks (GANs), particularly the StyleGAN series~\cite{karras2021aliasfree, stylegan1,StyleGAN2,StyleGAN2-ADA}, have showcased editing capabilities facilitated by their interpretable latent space.
+Furthermore, linear directions can be found in their latent space to conduct semantic edits by training linear classifiers or applying PCA~\cite{interfacegan, harkonen2020ganspace}, among other methods for discovering semantic directions~\cite{voynov2020unsupervised, cherepkov2021navigating}.
+Several methods aim to project real images into the GAN latent space in order to conduct this editing~\cite{zhu2016generative, bau2019semantic, abdal2019image2stylegan, roich2022pivotal, tov2021designing}.
+Beyond the latent space, works such as~\cite{baugan} found that directions could be discovered in the neuron activation space, suggesting the interpretability of weights.

-Although diffusion models architecturally lack such a latent space, some works aim to discover a GAN-like latent space in them.
-This has been explored in the UNet bottleneck layer~\cite{kwon2022diffusion, park2023understanding}, noise space~\cite{dalva2023noiseclr}, and text-embedding space~\cite{baumann2024continuous}.
+Although diffusion models architecturally lack a GAN-like latent space, some works aim to discover similar spaces in these models.
+This has been explored in the UNet bottleneck layer~\cite{kwon2022diffusion, park2023understanding}, noise space~\cite{zhu2024boundary, dalva2023noiseclr}, and text-embedding space~\cite{baumann2024continuous}.
 Concept Sliders~\cite{conceptsliders} explores the weight space for semantic image editing by conducting low-rank training with contrasting image or text pairs.

 \textbf{Weights as data.} Past works have exploited the structure within weight space of deep networks for various applications.
 In particular, some have found linear properties of weights, enabling simple model ensembling and editing via arithmetic operations~\cite{task_arithmetic, model_soups,ryu2023low,shah2023ziplora}.
 Other works create datasets of neural network parameters for training hypernetworks~\cite{hypernetworks, hyperdiffusion, peebles2022learning, hyperdreambooth,wang2018adversarial}, predicting properties of networks~\cite{schurholt2021self}, and creating design spaces for models~\cite{radosavovic2019network, radosavovic2020designing}.